local-npm/local-npm/README.md

 `local-npm` works by basically replicating the full skimdb to a local [PouchDB Server](github.com/pouchdb/pouchdb-server).
 You can inspect the running database at [http://127.0.0.1:15984/_utils](http://127.0.0.1:15984/_utils).

 The entire "skimdb" (i.e. metadata) is replicated locally, but for the "fullfatdb" (metadata plus tarballs), only what you `npm install` is stored.
 To start from scratch, just delete whatever directory you started the server in.

+You can't `npm publish` from your local registry.
+So be sure to switch back to the main registry before you try to publish!